TimIsabella/FDM_3D_Printer_FlowManager/README.md

 - 2x 0.5mm X 3mm X 10mm compression springs
 - 2x 4mm X 2mm round magnets
 - 2x A1302 Continuous-Time Ratiometric Linear Hall-Effect Sensors (5v)
 - 1x ESP8266 Module.
 You will also need a flash tool and flash module to program the ESP8266 (there is lots of documentation online).
-CAUTION: the ESP8266 module is 3.6v, so the voltage MUST be managed from the 5v off of the Arduino Nano board, or you will destroy the ESP8266.
+CAUTION: the ESP8266 module is 3.6v, so do not connect to 5v from the the Arduino Nano board, or you will destroy the ESP8266.
 - Assorted resistors and wires set

 - OPTIONAL: KY-040 Rotary Encoder Module (untested).
 This is what I was going to use to measure the flow rate,